bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 `/[Jj]ava([Ss]cript)?(?=\:)/`

-matches the word “JavaScript” in “JavaScript: The DefinitiveGuide”
+matches the word “JavaScript " in “JavaScript: The DefinitiveGuide "

-does not match “Java” in “Java in a Nutshell”
+does not match “Java " in “Java in a Nutshell "

 If you instead introduce an assertion with `(?!`, it is a negative lookahead assertion.